 Every Chapter 11 Bankruptcy case is assigned to a Trustee who oversees the bankruptcy procedure and the company's major business decisions.
 The trustee also conducts a meeting between the creditors and the representatives of the debtor to inquire about the financial state of the company.

 If the creditors can convince the court that it is in their best interest to convert the Chapter 11 case to a Chapter 7 case, then the business may be liquidated.
 However, liquidation of the business is typically used as a last resort.

 The prime focus of Chapter 11 is to adjust and reorganize the debtor's obligations to keep the business running so it can repay all its obligations.

 Usually, the debtor files the reorganization plan, but if the debtor fails to file the plan or get it approved, then creditors can file a reorganization plan on the debtor's behalf.

 A company can choose a courtroom close to their headquarters.
 So, it'll be easier for a company to file for Chapter 11 bankruptcy.
 "Current federal law allows companies to file for bankruptcy protection - enabling them to close locations, sell operations, renegotiate union contracts and cut debt - either where they are incorporated or where they operate with much smaller affiliates."
 [Source]

 The debtor must file a reorganization plan within 120 days of filing for bankruptcy.
 The bankruptcy court may allow the debtor to delay the plan filing for up to 18 months.

 The plan is generally approved within 180 days of filing.
-The approval of the plan can be delayed for up to 20 months by the court.
+Approval of the plan can be delayed for up to 20 months by the court.

-Liquidation can also be proposed as part of the plan, if management believes it is in the company's best interest.
-Chapter 11 provides more flexibility than Chapter 7 for of the liquidation of assets.
+Liquidation can also be proposed as part of the plan if management believes it is in the company's best interest.
+Chapter 11 provides more flexibility than Chapter 7 for the liquidation of assets.